aoifeJin/retail-inventory-sales-analysis/README.md

   Footwear and Perfume generate the highest revenue among product categories.

 - **Promotion usage:**
-  Promotions are most frequently applied to categories such as Perfume, Footwear, and Accessories.
+  Promotions are most frequently applied to categories such as Perfume, Footwear and Accessories.

 - **Promotion effectiveness:**
   Promotions show only small differences in average units sold compared to non-promotional sales.